davidamichelson/CLAS3350/schedule.md

 *Primary Sources*

 Peltomaa, Leena Mari. *The Image of the Virgin Mary in the Akathistos Hymn*.
-Leiden: Brill, 2001, 2-19.
+Leiden: Brill, 2001, 2-19. *(B)*

 *Secondary Sources*